Mary Soderstrom: Career

 The University of Regina Press published her non-fiction chronicle entitled Frenemy Nations: Love and Hate between Neighbo(u)ring States in October 2019.
 The book was her sixteenth book, and sixth non-fiction work.
 Four years previously, Cormorant Books published her sixth novel River Music in May 2015.
 Her third short story collection, Desire Lines: Stories of Love and Geography, was published by Oberon Press in November 2013.
 It received a starred review in the January–February 2014 Quill and Quire: This collection is not to be missed," writes reviewer Joy Parks.

 In 2020, the University of Regina Press published Concrete: From Ancient Origins to a Problematic Future.
+In 2023, Dundurn Press published Against the Seas: Saving Civilizations from Rising Waters.
+The book is the follow-up to Concrete.